ShubhangiiVashist/AZ-900-Queue-Based-Load-Leveling/README.md

 - [Azure account](azure.com/free)
 - [GitHub account](github.com/join)
-- Prerequisite: Create a resource group if you don't have an existing one.
+- Prerequisite: Create a resource group in your free subscription if you don't have an existing one.

 For local developer environment